-A P-bumper attaches to the edge of a boat dock and protects against potential damage and scratches.
+- P-Bumper: A P-bumper attaches to the edge of a boat dock and protects against potential damage and scratches.

-Pole bumpers attach to dock poles and face outward, increasing the space between a dock and an incoming vessel to ensure they don't make contact.
+- Pole Bumper: Pole bumpers attach to dock poles and face outward, increasing the space between a dock and an incoming vessel to ensure they don't make contact.

 Decking provides a stable surface for people to walk on and is available in various materials.

-Since aluminum oxide is one of the hardest substances on the planet, decking made of this material is incredibly durable and resistant to the elements.
+Aluminum Since aluminum oxide is one of the hardest substances on the planet, decking made of this material is incredibly durable and resistant to the elements.
 Aluminum is an affordable and sustainable option that is highly resistant to corrosion.

 Feel free to browse our selection of aluminum boat ramps for sale on our American Muscle Docks and Fabrication webpage!

-Wood decking consists of a long-lasting, dense material that is just as fire-resistant as aluminum.
+- Wood: Wood decking consists of a long-lasting, dense material that is just as fire-resistant as aluminum.
 IPE wood can resist insects, rot, decay, and weathering without pre-treatment.

-Composite decking provides hardwood's natural look and feel without maintenance or increased expense.
+- Composite: Composite decking provides hardwood's natural look and feel without maintenance or increased expense.
 It is also an environmentally friendly alternative since it uses recycled or scrap materials during its manufacture.

 Whether you select handrails, toe rails, or wheel rails, these components provide support when walking down a boat ramp and prevent slips, falls, and objects from falling off a dock.